grantrutherford/kodi-remote-osx-widget/README.md

 # kodi-remote-osx-widget
-OSX Dashboard Widget to control Kodi, It was originally based on the Boxee widget made by Lot49 (lot49.org), then later updated and modified for XBMC by Topfjoer who has ceesed development.
+OSX Dashboard Widget to control Kodi, It was originally based on the Boxee widget made by Lot49 (lot49.org), then later updated and modified for XBMC by Topfjoer who has ceased development.

 ![](https://raw.githubusercontent.com/grantrutherford/kodi-remote-osx-widget/master/KODI%20Remote.wdgt/Default.png)

-For more informtaion please see forum thread - http://forum.kodi.tv/showthread.php?tid=19448
+For more information please see forum thread - http://forum.kodi.tv/showthread.php?tid=19448

 Please feel free make changes or raise issues.